01 June, 2012 | (01 hr)

 Audience: Human Capital professionals charged with leadership development, strategic workforce planning, workforce readiness, diversity & inclusion, talent management, strategic human resources, employee engagement or human capital analytics would benefit from this webcast.

-Eric Lesser is the Research Director and North American Leader for the IBM Institute for Business Value.
-He is responsible for a global team of over 50 professionals responsible for driving IBM’s research and thought leadership across a range of industry and cross-industry topics.
+Eric Lesser is the Research Director and North American Leader for the IBM Institute for Business Value (IBV).
+He leads a global team of over 50 professionals responsible for driving IBM’s research and thought leadership across a range of industry and cross-industry topics.
 In addition to s...Full Bio

 Carl C. Hoffmann

 Carl C. Hoffmann has been engaged for more than 30 years in helping companies around the world meet the challenges of formulating and implementing effective human resource strategies for more than thirty years.
 From 1978 until1999, Hoffmann was CEO of a successful private consulting firm that focused on helping companies collect ...Full Bio

 Mary B. Young, D.B.A.